The King of Fighters '96: Release

 The original KOF '96 was released for Japanese arcades on July 30, 1996.
 Initial ports of the game, for the Neo Geo and Neo Geo CD consoles, arrived on September 27, 1996, and October 25, 1996, respectively.
 A port for the Sega Saturn followed shortly thereafter on December 31, 1996, while a PlayStation version didn't arrive until several months later on July 4, 1997.
 Unlike the previous game, the PlayStation and Saturn versions were released only in Japan.
 The Saturn version optionally used a 1MB RAM cartridge to run additional animations which would not fit in the Saturn's internal RAM.
 Titled Nettō The King of Fighters '96, it was released on August 8, 1997, and was then released in Europe titled The King of Fighters: Heat of Battle in 1998.
 The Game Boy game featured a secret code for "Carnage" mode, which allowed the player's (including CPU) Power Gauge to be filled automatically without charging.
 This feature also enabled the player to use powerful versions of their Super Special Moves and normal versions of Super Special Moves without having the player's health at a low level.
 Characters exclusive to the Game Boy version included Orochi Iori and Orochi Leona from The King of Fighters '97; a stronger version of Chizuru Kagura; the final boss of the game, Goenitz; and Takuma Sakazaki's alter-ego Mr. Karate from Art of Fighting.

 An emulated version of the game was produced as part of The King of Fighters Collection: The Orochi Saga in 2008 for the PlayStation 2, PlayStation Portable, and Wii.
 The Neo Geo AES version was added via emulation to the Wii Virtual Console in Japan on February 15, 2011, in North America on July 12, 2012, and in the PAL region on November 22, 2012.
-The arcade version was emulated and released as part of the ACA Neo Geo series for the PlayStation 4 and Xbox One on March 30, 2017, with releases for Microsoft Windows, Nintendo Switch, iOS, and Android following afterwards.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.